JPSC-PDRC-KEIO/jpscdocs_en/married/housing.rst

 4. My parent(s) or my husband's parent(s) live in the same town as my family or within 1 km of our house (in a neighboring district)
 5. My parent(s) or my husband's parent(s) live in the same ward as my family in one of the 13 largest cities with wards in Japan [[would they know what these cities are?
 Do you give them a list?]]
 6. My parent(s) or my husband's parent(s) live in the same municipality as my family, where we live outside the 13 largest cities with wards in Japan
-7. My parent(s) or my husband's parent(s) live in Tokyo or in same prefecture[[“In the prefectural capital or elsewhere in the same prefecture”?]] as my family
+7. My parent(s) or my husband's parent(s) live in Tokyo or in same prefecture as my family
 8. My parent(s) or my husband's parent(s) live in a place other than those mentioned in items 1 to 7 above
 9. My parent(s) and my husband's parents have all passed away ----> (Go to :numref:`Q{number} <purchased-a-lot>`.)